PrestaShop/example-modules/demoextendgrid/README.md

 ### Supported PrestaShop versions

- This module is compatible with and 1.7.7.0 and above versions.
+ This module is compatible with PrestaShop 1.7.8.0 and above versions.

 ### Requirements